Sea buckthorn: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In healthy subjects and obese patients, sea buckthorn berries and oil have demonstrated their ability to reduce levels of C-reactive protein.
+In healthy subjects and obese patients, sea buckthorn berries and oil have demonstrated their ability to reduce C-reactive protein concentrations.

 Dermatological effect